databricks-industry-solutions/guidewire/README.md

 ### Processor
 The Processor class in processor.py orchestrates the overall data processing workflow.
 It manages the parallel processing of data using Ray, coordinates between manifest reading, batch processing, and delta log management.
 The processor handles the end-to-end pipeline execution, ensuring efficient and reliable data processing across distributed systems.

+**Smart Table Ordering**: To optimize parallel processing and prevent resource underutilization, the processor automatically orders tables by size (using `totalProcessedRecordsCount` from the manifest).
+By default, the 5 largest tables are processed first, preventing scenarios where large tables are processed last while other threads remain idle.
+This behavior can be controlled via the `LARGEST_TABLES_FIRST_COUNT` environment variable.

+**Transaction Batching**: The system supports two modes for Delta Lake commits via the `MAINTAIN_TIMESTAMP_TRANSACTIONS` configuration:
+- `MAINTAIN_TIMESTAMP_TRANSACTIONS=1` (default): Creates one commit per timestamp folder, maintaining fine-grained transaction history
+- `MAINTAIN_TIMESTAMP_TRANSACTIONS=0`: Batches all add actions per schema into a single commit, using the latest timestamp as the watermark.
+This reduces the number of Delta Lake versions and provides **significant performance improvements (~40x faster)** for tables with many timestamp folders, as it eliminates the overhead of multiple Delta Lake transactions.

 ### Storage
 The Storage class in storage.py provides a unified interface for cloud storage operations across different providers (AWS S3 and Azure Blob Storage).
 It handles authentication, file operations, and storage-specific configurations, abstracting away the complexities of interacting with different cloud storage services.
 This component ensures consistent data access patterns regardless of the underlying storage platform.